Concentration of information content for convex measures

-That in particular includes the Gaussian case, which had earlier been treated by Cover and Pombra \cite{CP89}.
-The proof heavily depends on the localization lemma of Lov\'asz-Simonovits \cite{LS93} and reverse H\"{o}lder type inequalities \cite{Borell73}.
-As a consequence, the following variance bound holds for all log-concave random variables

-with some absolute constant $C$.
-Recently, it was independently determined by Nguyen \cite{Ngu13} and Wang \cite{Wang} that the sharp constant is 1.
-Simpler proofs of the sharp constant are independently given by Bolley, Gentil and Guillin \cite{BGG15} and Fradelizi, Madiman and Wang \cite{FMW15}.
-The key observation in \cite{FMW15} is that variance bound emerges as a consequence of the log-concavity of the moments of log-concave functions.
+Specifically, they showed that there is a universal constant $c>1/16$ such that for every random vector $X$ drawn from a log-concave density on $\mR^n$,

+The proof of \cite{BM11:aop} heavily depends on the localization lemma of Lov\'asz-Simonovits \cite{LS93} and reverse H\"{o}lder-type inequalities \cite{Bor73a}.
+Fradelizi, Madiman and Wang \cite{FMW16} both improved this inequality (making it sharp in a certain sense) and significantly simplified the proof, eliminating the use of the localization lemma and instead only using the well known Pr\'ekopa-Leindler inequality together with a new bootstrapping tool that they developed to deduce concentration bounds from certain uniform variance bounds.
+Various applications have been found in recent years of this ``concentration of information'' phenomenon for log-concave measures (see, e.g., \cite{BM11:cras, BM12:allerton, BM12:jfa, BM13:goetze, MM14, MKC15:isit, DGP18, LG17, Kos17, MW17:witmse, MW19, MMX17:0, MK18, LMNPT18, MNT18}).

+In this note, we extend the concentration property of the information content from log-concave measures to the significantly more general class of convex measures, which can have arbitrarily heavy tails.
+More precisely, for $s\in(-1/n, 0]$, we show that for every random vector $X$ drawn from a $s$-concave density on $\mR^n$ (see Section \ref{sec:moments} for definitions),